adz624/visionbundles/README.md

 If you include this recipe, when you run `cap deploy:setup` will copy database config file from your project `config/database.example.yml` to server site shared path.

-If database config file exists in remote server, will not replace. so if you change nginx / puma configuration and you want to reset again, you can run `cap deploy:setup` again.
+If database config file exists in remote server, it will NOT overwrite. so if you change nginx or puma config in `deploy.rb` and you want to re-generator and overwrite to server, you just run `cap deploy:setup` again.

 ### sidekiq (role: :workers)